HumanSignal/label-studio/docs/source/guide/storage.md

 If you configure target storage, annotations are sent to target storage after you click **Sync** for the configured target storage connection.
 The target storage receives a JSON-formatted export of each annotation.
 See [Label Studio JSON format of annotated tasks](export.html#Label-Studio-JSON-format-of-annotated-tasks) for details about how exported tasks appear in  target storage.

 If you're using Label Studio Enterprise with Amazon S3, you can also delete annotations in target storage when they are deleted in Label Studio.
 See [Set up target storage connection in the Label Studio UI](storage.html#Set-up-target-storage-connection-in-the-Label-Studio-UI) for more details.

+#### Target storage permissions

+To use this type of storage, you must have PUT permission, and DELETE permission are optional.

 ## Amazon S3